Mindanao Railway: Development

+Phase 1

 The railway in its present form began development in the late 2010s.
-While JICA was conducting initial studies, then-presidential candidate and later president Rodrigo Duterte supported the construction of the railway.
-Upon his election, he aimed to begin construction of the first phase between the cities of Tagum and Digos by 2017 and open it partially before his term ends by 2022.
+While JICA was conducting initial studies, then-presidential candidate Rodrigo Duterte supported the construction of the railway.
+Upon Duterte's election, he aimed to begin construction of the first phase between the cities of Tagum and Digos by 2017 and open it partially before the end of his term in 2022, which did not happen due to rampant corruption.
 In 2018, the project, initially called the Trans-Mindanao High Speed Railway, was approved and received initial funding from Congress.
-However, construction was delayed after several eminent domain issues, specifically after residents of a high-end gated community near Davao City has requested the Department of Transportation to realign the railway line to avoid hitting an 18-hole golf course.
+The rest of the funding would have come from an official development assistance (ODA) loan from China.
+However, construction was delayed after several eminent domain issues, specifically after residents of a high-end gated community near Davao City has requested the Department of Transportation (DOTr) to realign the railway line to avoid hitting an 18-hole golf course.

-The railway's route was modified into a system that centers on a circular mainline.
-However, it was later reverted into the old right of way, but now incorporating the extensions and branch lines featured in the 2019 proposal.
+The railway's route was modified into a system centered around a circular mainline.
+However, it was later reverted into the old right-of-way, but now incorporates the extensions and branch lines featured in the 2019 proposal.
 In its current state, the project has 18 segments to be divided into 10 phases.

-On March 24, 2021, DOTr Undersecretary for Project Implementation in Mindanao Eymard Eje, Tagum mayor Allan Rellon and Carmen mayor Virginia Perandos signed a deed of absolute sale for land to be used to be used for the construction of the Tagumpay Train Village, a resettlement area for families affected by the project.
-As of April 2021, land acquisition from Panabo to Carmen is almost complete.
+On March 24, 2021, the DOTr Undersecretary for Project Implementation in Mindanao, Eymard Eje, Tagum mayor Allan Rellon, and Carmen mayor Virginia Perandos signed a deed of absolute sale for land to be used for the construction of the Tagumpay Train Village, a resettlement area for families affected by the project.
+As of April 2021, land acquisition from Panabo to Carmen was almost complete.
 On April 19, 2021, the city government of Panabo issued an ordinance prohibiting any unrelated construction on the right-of-way of the Mindanao Railway.